On-Premises Only Topics

 Managing Your CES License

 However, Coveo Enterprise Search (CES) also has its own license, which is automatically and transparently configured as soon as you install Coveo for Sitecore.
-The type of CES license you will end up having depends on your Coveo for Sitecore license.
+The type of CES license you’ll end up having depends on your Coveo for Sitecore license.

 Purpose of the CES License